Dhiiyaan Mirri Bridging Cultures Unit

 Aims and commitment

-Dhiiyaan Mirri’s aim is to work with all OzChild teams, endeavouring to keep First Nations children and young people in foster care connected to their families, communities, cultures and country.
+Dhiiyaan Mirri’s aim is to work with all OzChild teams, endeavouring to keep First Nations children and young people connected to their families, communities, cultures and country.

-Through a dedicated team, Dhiiyaan Mirri will work across OzChild services, build partnerships and encourage participation, source and provide information and data relating to Indigenous children and young people in foster care and seek to continuously improve the quality of programs and services through research and evaluation.
+Through a dedicated team, Dhiiyaan Mirri will work across OzChild services, build partnerships and encourage participation, source and provide information and data relating to First Nations children and young people and seek to continuously improve the quality of programs and services through research and evaluation.

 Bridging Cultures Unit